our firm is here to help you.

 Contact us online or call for your free consultation at (603) 288-1403 if you’re being discriminated against for your pregnancy.

-What is Pregnancy Discrimination?
+What Is Pregnancy Discrimination?

 Discrimination on the basis of pregnancy, childbirth, or related medical conditions constitutes unlawful sex discrimination.
 Women who are pregnant or affected by related conditions must be treated in the same manner as other applicants or employees with similar abilities or limitations.
 Pregnancy discrimination can range from losing your job to harassing a pregnant woman or putting her on a less desirable shift or assigning her different work.

-NH Maternity Leave Laws
+New Hampshire Maternity Leave Laws

 New Hampshire requires that employers grant maternity leave to female employees who are pregnant or experiencing a medical condition related to being pregnant, with certification from a doctor or licensed professional.
 There is no set time for maternity leave in NH.
 The law states that the employee shall be entitled to return to the same position, or similar position, at her place of work.

-How Our Team Helps
+How Our New Hampshire Team Can Assist You

 Pregnancy discrimination can take many forms and our NH pregnancy discrimination lawyers handle many pregnancy-related protections, including:

-• Hiring: An employer cannot refuse to hire a pregnant woman because of her pregnancy, because of a pregnancy-related condition or because of the prejudices of co-workers, clients, or customers.
+- Hiring: An employer cannot refuse to hire a pregnant woman because of her pregnancy, because of a pregnancy-related condition or because of the prejudices of co-workers, clients, or customers.

-• Pregnancy and maternity leave: An employer may not single out pregnancy-related conditions for special procedures to determine an employee’s ability to work.
+- Pregnancy and maternity leave: An employer may not single out pregnancy-related conditions for special procedures to determine an employee’s ability to work.
 If an employee is temporarily unable to perform her job due to pregnancy, the employer must treat her the same as any other temporarily disabled employee.

 Pregnant employees must be permitted to work as long as they are able to perform their jobs.
 If an employee has been absent from work as a result of a pregnancy-related condition and recovers, her employer may not require her to remain on leave until the baby’s birth.
 An employer also may not have a rule that prohibits an employee from returning to work for a predetermined length of time after childbirth.